REPORTS TO: Director Marine Operations

 - Other duties as assigned.

-- Minimum education requires specialized or technical knowledge requiring formal training.
+- Education requires specialized or technical knowledge requiring formal training.

 - Observed or documented managerial skills and personal traits necessary to effectively and efficiently guide ship’s crewmembers in a direct and respectful manner.

-- Writing skills require the ability to communicate technical information, maintain all ships logs, all vessel forms and documentation of vessel operations.
+- Strong writing skills with ability to communicate technical information, maintain all ships logs, all vessel forms and documentation of vessel operations.

-- Interpersonal skills require the ability to deal with discontented, argumentative and emotional crewmembers and passengers in a professional manner while maintaining Alaskan Dream Cruises high level of service and commitment to its guests.
+- Strong interpersonal skills require the ability to deal with discontented, argumentative and emotional crewmembers and passengers in a professional manner while maintaining Alaskan Dream Cruises high level of service and commitment to its guests.

 - Proven team player and have a Can-Do attitude.